Percy Jackson & the Olympians: The Titan's Curse

-The Titan's Curse is the third installment in the series.
-It was released on May 11, 2007.
+The Titan's Curse is the third novel in the series, released on May 1, 2007.

-On a mission to rescue the half-bloods Bianca and Nico di Angelo; Percy, Annabeth, Thalia and Grover are attacked by a Manticore, and rescued by the goddess Artemis and her Hunters.
-However, Annabeth falls off a cliff while fighting the manticore and is captured.
-Later, Artemis is captured by Luke's army while on the hunt for the Ophiotaurus, a cow-serpent monster that was foretold to bring the downfall of Olympus when its entrails are sacrificed.
-Artemis' lieutenant Zoë Nightshade, daughter of Atlas and a sister of the Hesperides leads Bianca (now a hunter), Thalia, and Grover on a quest to save her.
-Percy, who was not invited to join the party, follows them on behalf of Nico di Angelo, promising that he will do his best to protect Nico's sister Bianca, as well as wanting to find Annabeth.
-The others eventually encounter Percy when he warned them about skeletal warriors pursuing them, and he joins their group despite getting nearly killed by Zoë and Bianca before being accepted.
+On a mission to rescue the half-bloods Bianca and Nico di Angelo; Percy, Annabeth, Thalia and Grover are attacked by a Manticore.
+They are rescued by the goddess Artemis, but Annabeth is captured.
+Later, Artemis is captured by Luke's army while hunting for the Ophiotaurus, a cow serpent, which had been foretold to cause the downfall of Olympus when its entrails were sacrificed.
+Artemis's lieutenant Zoë Nightshade, daughter of Atlas and a sister of the Hesperides, leads Bianca (now a Hunter of Artemis), Thalia, and Grover on a quest to save her.
+Percy follows them on behalf of Nico di Angelo, promising to try to protect Nico's sister, Bianca, as he also tries to find Annabeth.
+The others eventually encounter Percy, and he joins their group.

-The group are chased across the country.
-Bianca is able to kill one, which leaves the others mystified.
-As they make their way across a godly junkyard, Bianca sets off a trap.
-She later dies sacrificing herself to save the others, breaking Percy's promise to Nico.
-They find Annabeth with Luke and Artemis, who is holding up the sky.
-Percy then takes it from Artemis and they trick Atlas into his original position under the sky.
-Thalia replaces Zoë, who dies saving Artemis and, as Artemis' lieutenant.
+The group is chased across the country by many monsters, including the Nemean Lion and skeleton warriors.
+Bianca kills a skeleton, leaving the others mystified, and hinting at her godly parentage, her father, Hades.
+Bianca sets off a trap as they cross a godly mechanical dump guarded by Talos, a giant automaton guarding the junkyard.
+She later dies, sacrificing herself to save the others; Percy could not save her as she was destined to die as part of the quest's prophecy recited by the Oracle of Delphi.
+They find Annabeth with Luke, Atlas, and Artemis, the latter of whom is holding up the sky.
+Percy then takes it from Artemis, and they trick Atlas into his original position under the sky.
+Thalia replaces Zoë, who dies saving Artemis, as Artemis' lieutenant.
 Thalia's induction as a lieutenant of Artemis ensures that she will become immortal, never aging to reach 16, thus escaping the Great Prophecy and leaving Percy to fulfill it.
-They return to camp and Percy informs Nico about Bianca's death during the journey.
+They return to camp, and Percy informs Nico about Bianca's death during the journey.
 Nico blames Percy for failing to protect her and runs away, only after causing skeletal warriors invading the camp to fall into the dark void of the Underworld, thus alerting Percy to the fact that Hades is Nico and Bianca's father.